 She continues: “We used sensitive robotic arms to control the moving cameras and lights across the time-lapse and this movement was replicated in the live action shots with motion control.
 We had to regulate the temperature, light and atmospheric conditions for the flowers to bloom – and they bloom in unpredictable ways and directions – so we shot multiples for the perfect take.
 The elaborate watering system that you can see in the film also needed to be integrated beautifully into the structure of the display.”

-‘The Art of Greatness’ marks ENVY Advertising’s second project for this year’s Championships – the first being ‘Sounds Like Wimbledon’.
+‘The Gardens’ marks ENVY Advertising’s second project for this year’s Championships – the first being ‘Sounds Like Wimbledon’.
 For this latest advert, the full-service post production facility was responsible for crafting a rich grade to complement the film and for creating a soundscape to underline Muguruza’s narrative development.
 Sound Designer, Rich Martin, wove together the sounds of nature which gradually become replaced with the roar of a cheering crowd.

 Rich Martin, Senior Sound Designer at ENVY Advertising comments: “We wanted the sound to help give the time-lapse images a sense of real-time growth.
 Foley recording was the only technique that could achieve this, so we went to work doing terrible things to asparagus, lettuce and other unfortunate vegetables of Berwick Street Market’s fruit and veg stall.
 These were some of the quietest sounds I’ve ever recorded.
 For it to feel authentic, the sound had to be almost invisible in its subtlety.
 The ‘pop’ of a lily flower bursting into bloom was replicated with the leaves of a spring onion bouncing off a Jerusalem artichoke.
 If we did our job right, we’d hope that the viewer would not give the sound a second thought.
 On this project, it was important to get the detailing correct, to allow the audience to believe the extraordinary images.”